jsenv/jsenv-server/readme.md

 ## accessControlAllowRequestOrigin

 `accessControlAllowRequestOrigin` parameter is a boolean controlling if request origin is auto allowed.
-This parameter is optional with a default value of `false`.
+This parameter is optional and disabled by default.

 Use this parameter to allow any origin.

 ## accessControlAllowRequestMethod

 `accessControlAllowRequestMethod` parameter is a boolean controlling if request method is auto allowed.
-This parameter is optional with a default value of `false`.
+This parameter is optional and disabled by default.

 Use this parameter to allowed any request method.

 ## accessControlAllowRequestHeaders

 `accessControlAllowRequestHeaders` parameter is a boolean controlling if request headers are auto allowed.
-This parameter is optional with a default value of `false`.
+This parameter is optional and disabled by default.

 Use this parameter to allowed any request headers.

 ## accessControlAllowCredentials

 `accessControlAllowCredentials` parameter is a boolean controlling if request credentials are allowed when requesting your server.
-This parameter is optional with a default value of `false`.
+This parameter is optional and disabled by default.

 ## accessControlMaxAge